sonata-project/SonataAdminBundle/Resources/doc/cookbook/recipe_knp_menu.rst

 Using a menu provider
 ---------------------

 As seen above, the main way to declare your menu is by declaring items in your sonata admin config file.
-In some case you may have to create a more complexe menu depending on your business logic.
+In some case you may have to create a more complex menu depending on your business logic.
 This is possible by using a menu provider to populate a whole menu group.
 This is done with the ``provider`` config value.

-Tthe following configuration uses a menu provider to populate the menu group ``my_group``:
+The following configuration uses a menu provider to populate the menu group ``my_group``:

 .. code-block:: yaml